divadde/GaV/README.md

 Following the feedback from the ICDE review process, we provide an extended analysis of specific architectural behaviors, hyperparameter sensitivity, and the ablation of the verification components.

 ### 1. Sensitivity of Verification Rounds (`max_steps`)
 A key hyperparameter in GaV is the maximum number of refinement rounds allowed for the Verifier agent.
-Our experiments show that this is not a static parameter but depends on two factors: **Model Personality** and **Context Quality**.
+Our log analysis reveals that this is not a static parameter but depends heavily on **Model Personality** and **Context Quality**.

-* **Model Sensitivity (Skepticism Level):** We observed that "Reasoner" models or those with specific fine-tuning (e.g., Qwen-Plus Thinking) exhibit higher skepticism.
-They require more iteration steps to accept a hypothesis compared to models like Qwen-Plus, which tend to converge faster.
-* **Role of Description (The "Warm-Start"):** When the *Description* component is disabled, the initial hypotheses are often generic.
-This forces the Verifier to reject them frequently, increasing the number of rounds needed to reach a conclusion.
+* **Model Sensitivity (Skepticism Level):** We observed distinct behavioral patterns across model families. **GPT-5** tends to be more decisive, maintaining a relatively low rejection rate of **~7.1%**.
+In contrast, **Qwen-Plus-Thinking** exhibits significantly higher "skepticism," with a rejection rate of **23.9%**.
+This indicates that specific "reasoner" models are more prone to challenging hypotheses, requiring a higher `max_steps` setting to allow for rigorous iterative verification.

+* **Role of Description (The "Warm-Start"):** The *Description* component is critical for efficient convergence.
+When disabled, the Verifier is forced to reject generic guesses much more frequently.
+This effect is particularly visible not only in GPT-5 from **7.1%** (with description) to **10%** (without description) but especially in skeptical models.
+For Qwen-Plus-Thinking, the rejection rate nearly doubles from **23.9%** (with description) to **30.7%** (without description), confirming that the "warm-start" context dramatically reduces the need for costly refinement loops.

 > **Guideline:** This parameter should be tuned based on the backbone.
 Increase `max_steps` for skeptical models or when operating in "Blind Mode" (no description).

-![Placeholder: Chart showing Average Rejection Rate - GPT Family vs Qwen Family] *(Figure: Comparative rejection rates showing higher iteration needs for Qwen models)*

-![Placeholder: Chart showing Rejection Rate - With Description vs Without Description] *(Figure: Impact of description on convergence speed)*

 ### 2. The "Easy" vs. "Hard" Classification Dilemma
 The Verifier agent autonomously decides whether a verification task is "Easy" (solvable via metadata/reflection) or "Hard" (requires Python code execution).